An Introduction to Moths

 picture of a The White-lined Sphinx Moth (Hyles lineata) as it hovers around flowers

-Like all Sphinx moths, they are characterized by stout bodies that taper at the end.
+The White-lined Sphinx Moth in the picture provides another example of hummingbird moth diversity and color.
 Their wings are a colorful pink and brown mix, with a distinct white line across the wings and white lines along the thorax.

 The tail at the end of the hummingbird moth caterpillar also catches the eye.